medialab/sandcrawler/SPECS.md

 });
 ```

-You can of course indicate a lot of parameters here such as phantomjs command line args etc. and whether you want your crawler to be asynchronous or not.
+You can of course indicate a lot of parameters here such as the phantomjs child command line arguments etc. and whether you want your crawler to be dynamic or not.

 **Note** - both crawler and task objects are event emitters.